MayssenBHA/mcp-news-analysis-agent/README.md

 - "Show me top 5 news from UK"
 - "How do people feel about the latest political news?"
 - "Get French news about sports and analyze sentiment"
+- "This new AI technology is amazing but also quite expensive" (direct text analysis)
 ```

 ## 🛠 Available Tools